whitallee/animal-family-backend/README.md

 - DeleteUserById and admin handler
 - DeleteUserByEmail and admin handler

+- change all scan functions except user to use public utils function

 - Check other delete functions and boil down to safest option unless it is an option users would like

 - Update all transaction functions to match the structure of DeleteAnimalByIdWithUserId with error handling

+- Add validation to all payload types (example is user payloads)

 - Add checks for creation endpoints to see if subject already exists

 - Add Update functions

 - Implement the Tasks Feature

+- Use GoRoutines for concurrent async requests like for DeleteUserById animal and enclosure requests or any for loop db requests

 - Implement Action History Feature